kasliwalr/rtop/docs/Design.md

 #### Screen resizing

-One must understand that the application runs on terminal emulators rather than real terminals, and thus unlike real terminals, the size of the screen can change.
-Screen resizing is a possible user action.
+rtop runs on terminal emulators rather than real terminals, and thus unlike real terminals, the user can resize the screen.
 This user action is not handled by the terminal emulator, meaning that although the screen size is changed (by the windows manager), a signal (SIGWINCH) to the client process is sent.
 It is the job of the client process (in this case, rtop) to handle this appropriately.
-If we don't notify rtop, it will continue to assume the old window size, and will try to render information on regions that do not exist anymore.
+If we don't notify rtop, it will continue to assume the old window size and will try to render information on regions that do not exist anymore.

-If you run such an application in debugger (such as [gdb](#debugging)) and configure it to handle signals, you will see something like this
+This behavior has been verified by running rtop in a debugger (such as [gdb](#debugging)).
+When the debugger was configured to handle the signals and run, the following output was generated

 ```
 > handle SIGWINCH print